 The Memorial Problem

 The transformation is costly because public memorials provide a unique and faceted form of justice not replaceable by the popular formal apology used in justice initiatives.
-Monuments are primarily moral instruments enacting both honor and avowal, with lessons for posterity.
+Monuments are primarily instruments of justice enacting both honor and avowal, with lessons for posterity.
 This moral function is evinced by a universal feeling of obligation to commemorate and remember, even at great financial cost.
 Yet, as Washington D.C. becomes a graveyard of monuments to every race, gender, and accomplishment, justice is increasingly absent.

 Great American monuments such as the Lincoln Memorial, the National WWI Memorial in Kansas City, Missouri, and the Indianapolis Soldiers and Sailor’s Monument, provide a blueprint for justice, raising up vivid, moving, and succinct stories of sacrifice, achievement, character, and suffering.